raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 If reconnecting to the same server, the client MUST respect the indicated delay before attempting to reconnect.

-If a particular server does not want a client to reconnect (it is being de-commissioned), it SHOULD set the retry delay to the maximum value (which is approximately 49.7 days).
+If a particular server does not want a client to reconnect (the server is being de-commissioned), it SHOULD set the retry delay to the maximum value (which is approximately 49.7 days).
 If the server will only be out of service for a maintenance period, it should use a value closer to the expected maintenance window and